 Under our distribution agreement with MLPF&S, MLPF&S will purchase the notes from us as principal at the public offering price indicated on the cover of this term sheet, less the indicated underwriting discount.
-The public offering price includes, in addition to the underwriting discount.
 The public offering price includes, in addition to the underwriting discount, a charge of approximately \$0.075 per unit.
 This charge reflects an estimated profit earned by MLPF&S from transactions through which the notes are structured and resulting obligations hedged.
 The fees charged reduce the economic terms of the notes.
 Actual profits or losses from these hedging transactions may be more or less than this amount.
 In entering into the hedging arrangements for the notes, we seek competitive terms and may enter into hedging transactions with a division of MLPF&S or one of our subsidiaries or affiliates.
-For further information regarding these charges, our trading and hedging activities and conflicts of interest, see "Risks Factors," beginning on page S-9 and "Use of Proceeds" on page S-16 in Product Supplement STEP UP-2.
+For further information regarding these charges, our trading and hedging activities and conflicts of interest, see "Risk Factors-General Risks Relating to the Notes," beginning on page S-9 and "Use of Proceeds" on page S-16 in Product Supplement STEP UP-2.